Whip (politics): Taiwan

 Party whips exist in most of the major parties of the Legislative Yuan.
 For example, in the Democratic Progressive Party the party whip is the Caucus leader.
 In the Kuomintang the party whip is the executive director of the Policy Committee or the caucus leader.

 When voting for critical bills, whips may issue a top-mobilization order asking members to attend the assembly.
-Party members failing to obey the order will be suspended or expelled from the party.
+Party members failing to obey the order are suspended or expelled from the party.

 United States

 In the United States there are legislatures at the local (city councils, town councils, county boards, etc.), state, and federal levels.
 The federal legislature (Congress), the legislatures in all states except for Nebraska, and many county and city legislative bodies are divided along party lines and have whips, as well as majority and minority leaders.
 The whip is also the assistant majority or assistant minority leader.

 Both houses of Congress, the House of Representatives and Senate, have majority and minority whips.
 They in turn have subordinate "regional" whips.
-While members of Congress often vote along party lines, the influence of the whip is weaker than in the UK system.
-American politicians generally have considerably more freedom to diverge from the party line and vote according to their own or their constituency's conscience.
+While members of Congress often vote along party lines, the influence of the whip is weaker than in the UK system; American politicians have considerably more freedom to diverge from the party line and vote according to their conscience or their constituents' preferences.
 One reason is that a considerable amount of money is raised by individual candidates.
-Furthermore, neither members of Congress, nor any other person, can be expelled from a political party, which are formed simply by open registration.
-In addition, because preselection of candidates for office is generally done through a primary election that is open to a wide number of voters, candidates who support their constituents' political positions, rather than those of their party leaders, cannot easily be rejected by their party due to a democratic mandate.
+Furthermore, nobody, including members of Congress, can be expelled from a political party, which is formed simply by open registration.
+Because preselection of candidates for office is generally done through a primary election open to a wide number of voters, candidates who support their constituents' positions rather than those of their party leaders cannot easily be rejected by their party, due to a democratic mandate.

-Because members of Congress cannot serve simultaneously in Executive Branch positions, a whip in the United States cannot bargain for votes by using potential promotion or demotion in a sitting administration as an inducement.
-There is, however, a highly structured committee system in both houses of Congress, and a whip may be able to offer promotion or threaten demotion within that system instead.
+Because, unlike members of a parliament, members of Congress cannot serve simultaneously in Executive Branch positions, a whip in the United States cannot bargain for votes by promising promotion or threatening demotion in a sitting administration.
+There is, however, a highly structured committee system in both houses of Congress, and a whip may be able to offer promotion or threaten demotion within that system.
 In the House of Representatives, the influence of a single member individually is relatively small and therefore depends a great deal on the representative's seniority (i.e., in most cases, on the length of time they have held office).